petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/developer-guide/frontend-token-definitions.md

 }
 ```

-Define a `label` and `name` for each frontend token set just like with each category.
+Define a `label` and `name` for each frontend token set like with each category.

 ### Defining Frontend Tokens